Embeint/infuse-sdk/doc/embedded/dts/devicetree.rst

 Infuse Bindings
 ###############

-These pages contain reference material for Infuse IoT's built-in bindings.
+These pages contain reference material for Infuse-IoT's built-in bindings.

 ..
 We use ":glob:" with "*" here to add the generated bindings page.